TheOpportunist/AVC-Team-4-2016/README.md

 - [ ] ALL: Complete half of the progress report
 - [ ] Thomas: Ascertain progress to gauge what needs to be done the following week and assist wherever possible
 - [ ] Jody, Cameron and Fergus: program the first quadrant
-- [ ] Liam and Cameron: Utilise plan to build robot
+- [ ] Liam and Cameron: Utilise plan to build robot (CAD and paper design)